 Currently, MMSD is working to prepare preliminary maps by finalizing the 100-year floodplain limits and modeling 500-year floodplain limits to be added to the maps.

-Once the survey efforts are complete, preliminary maps will be prepared and made available for review by the City of Glendale staff.
-It is anticipated that these maps will be released in December 2018.
-At this time, the City will work alongside MMSD to submit paperwork to DNR and FEMA.
+Once this is complete, the maps will be prepared and made available for review by the City of Glendale staff.
+At that time, the City will work alongside MMSD to submit paperwork to DNR and FEMA.

 After their review, FEMA will approve the preliminary flood maps prior to release of an official map revision for regulatory purposes.
-We cannot estimate a timeframe for the release of the revised maps at this time.
+The estimated completion date from MMSD at this time is Spring 2021.
 There will be several opportunities for public involvement and comment into the Map Revision process.

 Please stay tuned for updates as they become available or use the information above to contact with any questions.